appbaseio/abc/README.md

 #### Using Executable

-Download `abc`'s executable for your platform and preferrably put it in a PATH directory.
+Download `abc`'s executable [from releases](https://github.com/appbaseio/abc/releases) for your platform and preferrably put it in a PATH directory.
 The access it as -

 ```sh